bitcubico/english/sentences.md

 ## C
 Spanish | English
 --- | ---
+¿Cómo has estado? | How have you been?
 Como sea o de cualquier forma | Whatever
 Conectarse a Internet | To go online - Do I need **TO GO ONLINE** to play the game?
 Cuentame el chisme | Tell me the goosip